iosadchiy/miga/README.md

 * dues should not automatically apply to all members
 * bug: not possible to print pending KPOs
 * open KPOs in a new window on payment create
+* show fully paid dues separately at the bottom
+* show transaction history for members

 ## Interested in feedback for